thesupersonic16/HedgeModManager/README.md

 SLW Mod Loader does not support pirated copies of SLW/SG, nor will it ever support pirated copies.

 ##How do I use this?
-After [downloading the latest binary](https://github.com/Radfordhound/SLW-Mod-Loader/releases/latest), simply make a "mods" folder within your Sonic Lost World installation directory, then place a bunch of folders inside said mods directory (one for each mod) each containing all the modified files you'd like the game to load.
-Then, just fire up the mod loader (SLWModLoader.exe), check the checkbox(es) next to the mods you'd like to use in-game, and click "Play!"
+After [downloading the latest binary](https://github.com/thesupersonic16/SLW-Mod-Loader/releases/latest), simply make a "mods" folder within your Sonic Lost World or within your Sonic Generations installation directory, then place a bunch of folders inside said mods directory (one for each mod) each containing a mod.ini file and all of the modified files you'd like the game to load.
+Then, just fire up the mod loader (SLWModLoader.exe), check the checkbox(es) next to the mods you'd like to use in-game, and click "Save and Play"

 ###Mod installation tutorial by "Mac" (made for 1.4 but still applies to later revisions):